Recipes

 • Vanilla extract: A generous amount of vanilla extract for flavor.

 • Flour: This recipe is made with all-purpose white flour.
+You can also find a gluten-free option in the FAQ section.

-• Cornstarch: This helps create thicker cookies.
+• Cornstarch: This helps create thicker and softer cookies.

-• Baking soda and salt: baking soda will help the cookies rise and the salt will balance the sweetness and enhance the flavors.
+• Baking soda and salt: Baking soda will help the cookies rise and the salt will balance the sweetness and enhance the flavors.

 • Chocolate chips: You can use dark or semi-sweet vegan chocolate chips.
 I prefer using semi-sweet.

-How-To Make the Perfect Vegan Chocolate Chip Cookies:
+How To Make the Perfect Vegan Chocolate Chip Cookies:

 Here are the steps to make the best vegan chocolate chip cookies.